-Referer HTTP request header contains an absolute or partial address of the page that makes the request.
+Referer HTTP request header contains the absolute or partial address from which a resource has been requested.

-Referer header allows a server to identify a page where people are visiting from or where requested resources are being used.
+Referer header allows a server to identify referring pages that people are visiting from or where requested resources are being used.

 This data can be used for analytics, logging, optimized caching, and more.

 Referer contains the address of the page that includes the link.

 When you make resource requests to another domain, the

 Referer contains the address of the page that uses the requested resource.

 Referer header can contain an origin, path, and querystring, and may not contain URL fragments (i.e.

 The request's referrer policy defines the data that can be included.
 See

 Note: The header name "referer" is actually a misspelling of the word "referrer".
 See HTTP referer on Wikipedia for more details.